urbit/docs/tutorials/arvo/ames.md

  - 1 bit: whether the packet is encrypted or not,
  - 4 bits: unused.

- Every packet between Azimuth addresses are encrypted.
-The only unencrypted packets are self-signed attestation packets from 128-bit comets.
+ Every packet sent between `@p`'s is encrypted except for self-signed attestation packets from 128-bit comets.

 ### Body